-Chocolate has seen recent growth in popularity, but cocoa farmers aren't able to keep up with the demand, according to The Guardian.
+Chocolate has seen recent growth in popularity, but cocoa farmers aren’t able to keep up with the demand, according to The Guardian.
 A recovering U.S. economy plus prosperity in India and China created global demand for luxury products like chocolate.
-The chocolates market should experience a 30 percent increase from 2015 to 2020.
+The chocolate market should experience a 30% increase from 2015 to 2020.

 The small farms that grow cocoa beans don’t always get fair compensation for their activities, however, and many producers leave for more prosperous fields.
 The lack of agricultural resources and increased demand may send prices skyrocketing.
 Manufacturers that use chocolate in their products have to explore options to deal with the changing market.

 Every company that assembles and fabricates merchandise must have a plan for dealing with problems stemming from raw material acquisition.
 When prices for parts and supplies go up, businesses should be ready to renegotiate existing deals and keep internal costs low.